Wey VV5

-The WEY VV5 is a compact crossover SUV manufactured by Great Wall Motor under the WEY brand.
+The Wey VV5 is a crossover SUV manufactured by Great Wall Motor under the Wey brand.

 Overview

-The VV5, formerly known as the 02 during development phase shares the same platform as the WEY VV7 and the second generation Haval H6.
+The VV5, formerly known as the 02 during development phase shares the same platform as the Wey VV7 and the second generation Haval H6.

-The WEY VV5 is powered by a 1.5 liter inline-4 turbo engine producing 171hp or a 2.0 liter inline-4 turbo engine producing 227hp, with both engine options mated to a 7-speed dual-clutch transmission.
+The Wey VV5 is powered by a 1.5 liter inline-4 turbo engine producing 171hp or a 2.0 liter inline-4 turbo engine producing 227hp, with both engine options mated to a 7-speed dual-clutch transmission.